 The AIFM shall submit a notification in relation to any amendments to the prospectus together with the documents required in terms of SLC 11.39 within thirty calendar (30) days from the date of the resolution of the governing body of the NAIF approving the amendments to the prospectus of the NAIF.

 The MFSA shall acknowledge receipt of the amendments to the prospectus within ten (10) business days from the date of filing of the notification request together with the documents required in terms of SLC 11.39 with the MFSA.
-Changes to the prospectus shall not be effective until such time as they are acknowledged by the MFSA.
+Changes to the prospectus shall not be effective until such time as they are acknowledged and noted by the MFSA.

 Removal from the List of Notified AIFs